live-wire/journal/algorithms_for_intelligent_decision_making/README.md

 `One sided matching`
 - Simple Serial assignment!
 Strategy proof and Pareto efficient!
 (But how do you decide who gets a vote first)
 - Top Trading Cycle Algorithm:
     - Create a graph!
 And give em what they want whenever there is a cycle!
+    - Pareto efficient!

 ---